Communication Sciences and Disorders — B.S.

 Student progress review

 Students must maintain a G.P.A. of 3.0 to ensure regular standing in the program.
-If the student's G.P.A. drops below 3.0 by the end of an academic quarter, s/he will be placed on academic probation for the following quarter.
+If the student's G.P.A. drops below 3.0 by the end of an academic quarter, they will be placed on academic probation for the following quarter.
 If the student's G.P.A. does not improve to at least 3.0 by the end of that quarter, they will be dismissed from the program.
 Each student's progress in the bachelor's degree curriculum is reviewed quarterly.
 Students are provided written feedback with recommendations for remediation if there are concerns about their academic or clinical performance.

 Speech-language pathology assistant